 Located in Denver’s Lower Downtown (LoDo) area, the Alliance Center is a six-story, 40,000-square-foot office building originally constructed as a warehouse in 1908.
-More than 100 years later, this historic structure was renovated into a sustainable, multi-tenant facility by its owner, The Alliance for Sustainable Colorado (the Alliance).
+More than 100 years later, this historic structure was renovated into a sustainable, multi-tenant facility by its owner.
 With building improvements including a new digitally controlled HVAC system, energy-efficient fixtures and appliances, a lighting control system, translucent wall panels, sun shades, and a rooftop photovoltaic (PV) array, the two-year project transformed The Alliance Center into an extremely energy-efficient building.
 All onsite combustion of fossil fuels was eliminated, including the use of natural gas for heating, in favor of using solar or gridded electricity to meet all power needs.

 The facility has received several LEED certifications including Existing Building Operations and Maintenance LEED Platinum, Commercial Interior LEED Silver, and Dynamic Plaque LEED Gold.
 It was the first facility in Colorado and fifth in the world to recertify based on ongoing building performance evaluation.